 If you’re holding a conditional offer you first need to contact the institution your offer is with to get advice on your options before contacting UAL.

 I have a place at UAL but would like to change to a different UAL course.
 What are my options?

 This might be possible dependent on the course you are currently holding an offer with and the course which you would like to swap to.
 If possible, you will only be able to swap to a course that is open for Clearing applications.

 Call our Clearing hotline on results day to discuss your options.
 Make sure you have your UCAS Personal ID number to hand.

 My conditional offer has been rejected in UCAS Track as I have not met the grades or UCAS tariff points required.
 What are my options?

 Unfortunately we will not reconsider the decision already made.
-Take a look at our list of courses with Clearing places to see if there's a different course at UAL you could apply for with your grades or level of UCAS tariff points.
+Take a look at our list of courses with Clearing places to see if there's a different course at UAL you could apply for with your grades or UCAS tariff points.
+See our course list for Home/EU applicants or our course list for International applicants, depending on your fee status.
 Alternatively visit the UCAS website to find courses elsewhere.

 I currently live in the EU.
 What information do I need to know in relation to Brexit?

 We have students from over 130 countries studying with us as part of our internationally-diverse community, with around 3,000 students from the EU making up 15% of the student body.
 If you’re an EU student, visit our ‘Brexit information to students’ page for updates and guidance.